xatryx/es-discord-OreoniteManganese/README.md

     Updates the pre-existing `guild_admin_token`

+* `#refresh`

+    Updates an the existing row or initiates a new one to take Guild and Channel related changes into effect.

 ### License
 This project is licensed under **GNU General Public License v2.0 only**.
 Please have a look at `COPYING` for futher details.